Azure-Samples/dotnetapp-azure-prometheus/README.md

 2. Use the output of the last command as a secret named `AZURE_CREDENTIALS` in the repository settings (Settings -> Secrets -> New repository secret).
 Set this as a secret on the repository not on the environment.
 For more details on configuring the github repository secrets, please see [this guide](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/deploy-github-actions#configure-the-github-secrets)

 3. [Github Actions](https://docs.github.com/en/actions) will be used to automate the workflow and deploy all the necessary resources to Azure.
 Open the [.github\workflows\devops-starter-workflow.yml](.github\workflows\devops-starter-workflow.yml) and change the environment variables accordingly.
 Use the `RESOURCEGROUPNAME` and value that you created above.
-Be sure to change at a minimum the RESOURCEGROUPNAME and the REGISTRYNAME.
-The REGISTRYNAME is a globally unique name and the deployment will fail if this value is not unique.
+Be sure to change at a minimum the named variables, such as the `RESOURCEGROUPNAME` and the `REGISTRYNAME`.
+The `REGISTRYNAME` is a globally unique name and the deployment will fail if this value is not unique.
 [This resource can guide you with naming conventions.](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/resource-name-rules)

 4. Commit your changes.
 The commit will trigger the build and deploy jobs within the workflow and will provision all the resources to run the sample application.